Content Marketing for SaaS Companies: 9 Foolproof Tactics

 Leads per channel

-You can develop Content Marketing through different channels: blog, social media, email.
+You can develop Content Marketing through different channels such as blogs, social media, and email.
 So, it is a good idea to monitor how many leads each one of them is generating.

 This way, you can identify which ones are more profitable for your strategy and focus efforts on those that will bring a better return.